wri/biomass-processing/README.md

 Mask tiles by > 30% tree cover density:
     Code: mask_biomass_by_tcd.py (contained in this repo)
 	Process: Masks the biomass tiles to whatever the input TCD is (generally 30%).
 Biomass pixels on TCD pixels <30% will get NoData values of 0.
+Tiles that have no biomass pixels with values (no TCD>30) will not get saved to s3.
     Units of output tiles: megagrams of biomass/hectare

 QC the TCD-masked WH tiles: